-The physiotherapists at CSPC are experienced in assessing and treating runners on a regular basis and we have been in partnership with a number of local running clubs in the area for a number of years, providing physiotherapy and injury prevention for their members.
+The physiotherapists at CSPC are experienced in assessing and treating runners on a regular basis and we have been in partnership with local running clubs in the area for a number of years, providing physiotherapy and injury prevention for their members.

 At CSPC we often see runners with bad habits, which affect the biomechanical efficiency of their running style and cause injury and affect performance.
 We have retrained many runners and athletes to run in a more efficient manner and it must be remembered that it is NEVER too late to begin to address your technique.

 As part of our Runner’s Full Body MOT service by watching you walk and run, the physiotherapist at CSPC will identify aspects of your technique that could be fine-tuned to improve the efficiency of how you move.
 Video analysis of your running technique can be reviewed to highlight any areas of weakness and bad technique.

 It may be as simple as adding some stretching or strengthening exercises into your training or addressing some more technical issues such as your arm swing or posture.
 This can dramatically reduce the stresses placed on your body.